 Money and travel costs in France

-# 35 Note that although there are no foreign currency commissions, there may be withdrawal commissions at ATMs as it depends on the ATM.
-However, if you want to make payments directly with a debit card, there are no costs.
+# 35 Note that although there are no foreign currency commissions, there may be withdrawal commissions at ATMs, depending on the ATM.
+However, there are no costs if you want to make payments directly with a debit card.
 With credit cards, there can be.

 So our suggestion to save on commissions is to use a Eurozone debit card for payments whenever possible.
 When you have to withdraw money, look for the withdrawal costs and withdraw a high amount if it’s free.

 # 36 Traveling in France is expensive, much more expensive than Portugal or Spain, but cheaper than Austria, Israel, or the Nordic countries.
 The cost of living in France is higher than in many countries, so many day-to-day and travel expenses are relatively expensive.

 It is difficult to predict the amount you will spend per day, as it depends a lot on the type of traveler you are.
 We usually travel in France with around 60 Euros per day, per person, and we are backpackers and cost-conscious.
 It is easy to reach 150-200 Euros daily without wasting money, as prices explode in most tourist places and during high season.

 # 37 Accommodation is one of the highest costs of any trip.
 In France, a room for two in a cheap hotel will cost 50-100 Euros, an average hotel can cost 100-200 Euros, and a luxury hotel will hardly cost less than 200 Euros.
 In high season these prices may be even higher.

 In France, we suggest you use booking.com to book accommodation as it has numerous hotels, guest houses, hostels, and even local accommodations.